 - The last dressing room (facing stage left) measures 8 feet x 12 feet.

 November 11, 1918 - The Strand opens as a movie and vaudeville palace.
 Two celebrations took place in the Uphams Corner community of Dorchester on Nov.
-11, 1918: The Armistice was signed that day, ending World War I, and that night the Strand Theater swung open its doors to a grand first-night celebration.
+11, 1918: The Armistice was signed that day, ending World War I, and that night the Strand Theatre swung open its doors to a grand first-night celebration.

 Vaudeville was comedians, singers, plate-spinners, ventriloquists, dancers, musicians, acrobats, animal trainers, and more.
 Beginning in the 1880s and through the 1920s, vaudeville was the most popular form of entertainment in America, and an essential part of every community.